AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed on your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).